-Navratri - Durga Puja (2017) - The Nine Nights of the Worship of Goddess Durga - Festivals of India
+Navratri Durga Puja: The Nine Nights of the Worship of Goddess Durga

 Vasanta (Chaitra) Navratri festival in 2017